frozenleaves/CCDeep/README.md

 ​	For compatibility, please first install `cudatoolkit`and `cudnn`，and then install `tensorflow`，after this, Install other packages.

+​	If something errors about the tensorflow, you can try add an PATH Variable **CUDA_CACHE_MAXSIZE=4294967296**, maybe it can resolve the problems.

 ​	Please upload issue if you have any other questions.